matthewaustin2807/CS5800-Final-Project/README.md

 - Board size (N x M) where N and M are integers representing the number of rows and columns respectively.
 - Starting position of the knight (start_x, start_y) (optional, default is (0, 0)).
 - Visualization flag (0 for no visualization, 1 for visualization).
+- Timing analysis flag (0 for single run, 1 for analysis).

 ### Outputs
 - A sequence of moves representing the knight's tour if one exists.